vrypan/bckt-mcp/README.md

 # bckt-mcp

-(I can't believe I did a typo on the repo name...)

 A Model Context Protocol (MCP) server that formats blog posts for [bckt](https://github.com/vrypan/bckt).

 It is designed to work with Claude Desktop and other MCP-compatible clients.